Rocky Mountain House – Dawson City – Inuvik – and return, 2015.

 As we neared Inuvik, I was leading and watching Chuck in the dust behind me.
 He was being followed by a pickup that had crossed on the ferry with us.
 I thought Chuck was still behind me but then realized the headlight pattern in the dust cloud didn’t look right and I slowed enough to see it was the pickup, so I pulled over and waited for Chuck to appear.
 After a few minutes I turned around and headed back toward the ridge.
 I was a bit concerned as there was no sign of him even though the dust had settled.
 A bike careening off the road into the stunted trees would be very difficult to spot from the elevated road along most of the northern part of the Dempster where the highway passes through tundra.
 Near the top of the ridge, Chuck and his bike were pulled over at the entrance to the Gwichin Territorial Park campground where he was topping up his fuel.
 He told me he had flashed, indicated and waved before pulling in to the campground but I had seen none of this due to the dust.
 While watching him follow behind me all I had seen was the periodic weak light of his headlights and spotlights in the dust plume.
 Without his spotlights I would barely have seen him at all.
 We had stopped often during the day as a south bound semi-trailer or RV enveloped the road with an impenetrable cloud of dust that would take a few minutes to dissipate.

-We carried on and Chuck led the way.
+We carried on with Chuck leading the way.
 Just outside Inuvik the highway meets an intersection and the road turns to asphalt.
 Left is to the airport and we turned right toward the town.
 I remember feeling extremely happy as we rode the last few kilometres to our destination and soon Chuck indicated right and we stopped at the ‘End of the Dempster’ sign.

-We had ridden for 292 kms to get to Inuvik from Rock River.
-At the Dempster sign, we took lots of photo’s and while we were doing that two other bikers arrived with similar intentions.
-They were two guys from Kelowna who had also been at D2D on a V-Strom and a GS.
+We had ridden for 292 kms to get to Inuvik from Rock River, often up on the pegs.
+At the Dempster sign, we took lots of photo’s and while we were doing that a V-Strom and a GS arrived.
+As we all took photo’s we found out they were from Kelowna and had also been in Dawson City for D2D.

 Chuck phoned his cousin who lives in Inuvik and she drove out to the sign as we waited.
 He was going to stay for a night or two but I intended getting gas and lunch and heading back south.
 However, his cousin insisted I also go for a late lunch, a shower and beers on the patio at her house.
 I declined the beer and shower but agreed to have some lunch.
 After visiting with Chuck’s cousin and her husband, I filled my water bottles and camelbak and asked where I might get a t-shirt and an Inuvik or Dempster Highway sticker.
 As it was Sunday and also National Aboriginal Day most of the stores were closed but I did get a t-shirt at the North Mart supermarket.

 Despite the limited choice of styles and sizes I was pleased with my purchase.
-There were no stickers though, but I did buy one later in Dawson City and Chuck very kindly sent me one in the mail.
+There were no stickers, but I did buy one later in Dawson City and Chuck very kindly sent me another one later in the mail.
 I would be riding solo on the return trip and had originally planned to do the entire trip solo, but I had enjoyed Chuck’s company and riding with him.

 Outside the North Mart, I phoned Jenny and of course she knew exactly where I was from my Spot tracking.
 I told her I would likely camp at Nitainlaii on the way south.